atxwang/atxwang.github.io/_posts/2025/music2025.md

 **Secret Monument's debut singles**: Just when I was getting tired of female-fronted indie rock, I found "Bent Around the Seine", which contains some of the freshest songwriting I've heard all year.
 Sort of like if Lush existed in the '60s.
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/7Iw7s7WQ0wziNc5b9zmYNP?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-**f5ve's *SEQUENCE 01***: ear candy by J-POP veterans with production from hyperpop legends like A.G.
+**f5ve's *SEQUENCE 01***: Ear candy by J-POP veterans with production from hyperpop legends like A.G.
 Cook.
 I'm legitimately shocked I couldn't find this on any year-end lists--- not even the remix album, which is also excellent and contains contributions from scene darlings like umru, Doss, and easyFun/Finn Keane... though for the record, Dorian Electra and Count Baldor's remix of "UFO" is my favorite.
 <iframe data-testid="embed-iframe" style="border-radius:12px" src="https://open.spotify.com/embed/album/2dsk3MlHRNOqWqrUZoqI0K?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 **haloplus+'s *Musicality***: This is up there with the aforementioned *Cherish* and *Untitled* as one of my top 5 finds of the year, and possibly my favorite project to come out of the Copenhagen scene so far. **Of this list, I think it best exemplifies the cutting edge of music in 2025, so definitely check this one out** (especially if you like Water From Your Eyes)!